muchomasfacil/InPageEditBundle/README.md

 # ...
 ```

-### Enable translation
-In your app/config/config.yml
+Enable translation in your app/config/config.yml
 ```yml
 # ...
 framework: